 If you haven't yet added foreign stocks to your portfolio, you've missed some significant outperformance.
-Even as U.S. stocks have recovered during the current rally, average annual returns on the foreign-market MSCI EAFE index are still more than four percentage points ahead of the S&P 500 over the past five years.
+Even as U.S. stocks recovered during the stock market's rally, international stocks have outpaced their domestic counterparts over the past decade.

 If, like many investors, you've hesitated to jump in because of concerns about directly owning foreign stocks, we totally understand.
 But there are ways to avoid those challenges, yet still profit handsomely from the opportunities.

 Funds ... and more funds

 For starters, you could buy a mutual fund that specializes in international investing.
 Actively managed mutual funds do have some drawbacks, but some offer consistently strong performance at a fair price.
 One option is Dodge & Cox International Stock

 Exchange-traded funds -- essentially, index funds whose shares are traded on a stock exchange -- offer a very simple way to add international exposure to your portfolio, with less hassle than a traditional mutual fund.
 There are hundreds of ETFs, with more being launched every week, but Blackrock's

 For a retirement investor looking to diversify with a minimum of fuss, ETFs that track broad-based global indexes, such as the iShares MSCI EAFE Index Fund

 Instant portfolio ... just add trades!